JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 - a moving mouth
 - he should say something

+## Learning Outcomes

-This should show you the power of `SubAction` so we want each of those appear (fade in) one after another.
+This tutorial should show you the power of `SubAction` so we want each of those appear (fade in) one after another.

+## Starting with the basics of SubAction

 ```julia
 using Javis